imperavi/kube/README.md

-Kube CSS-Framework
+Kube Web Framework 4
 ====

-Kube is a minimalistic CSS-framework for professional developers and designers.
+Kube is a minimalistic Web framework for professional developers and designers.

-Here’s your most advanced and flexible CSS-framework.
+Here’s your most advanced and flexible web framework.
 Take a look.
 Kube doesn’t force you into specific styling, Kube doesn’t require rewriting its code; it leaves all of the important decisions to you and your creative genius.
 Think about Kube as if it was your most reliable helper, who would do your routine job with a smile on his face, so that you can actually concentrate on something big and wonderful.

 ##[Documentation and examples](http://imperavi.com/kube/)